John Sharp (Texas politician): Texas Legislature

-As Comptroller, Sharp also commanded the most successful state lottery start-up in U.S. history.
-With only 189 employees (compared to California's 1,000 and Florida's 750), Sharp's team put their first tickets on sale seven weeks early and set first-day, first-week, and first-year world sales records.
-By the time he turned the games over to the new Texas Lottery Commission, the state was $1 billion richer – and Sharp had returned $81 million in unspent administrative funds.
-Sharp's blueprint for the Texas Lottery was later used by several American states as well as Mexico.
+As Comptroller, Sharp also commanded the Texas Lottery.
+He contracted out most of the work, with the state lottery having only 189 employees (compared to California's 1,000 and Florida's 750), He later turned it over to the new Texas Lottery Commission.

 In 2005, Sharp was asked to head an education task force – called the Texas Tax Reform Commission – charged with preparing a bi-partisan education plan for the state.
 The special session convened on April 17, 2006.
 Sharp accepted the offer and removed himself as a potential candidate for governor in 2006.
 The task force issued its final plan several months later, and the legislature adopted it.
-For his successful efforts, Sharp was later nominated by the Dallas Morning News for "Texan of the Year".

-Texas Proposition 15

-In 2007, Sharp helped spearhead Texas Proposition 15, a proposed amendment to the Texas Constitution that sought to establish grants for cancer research, grants for cancer prevention and control programs in Texas to mitigate the incidence of cancer, and the purchase of laboratory facilities.
-Sharp acted as Treasurer for the supporting political action committee, Texans to Cure Cancer.
-Proposition 15 passed both houses of the Texas Legislature in May 2007 and was approved by the voters in November 2007 by a wide margin.
+Sharp was nominated for the "Texan of the Year" Award in 2005.
+He has taken credit for preventing a state income tax from being adopted in the state, saying, "I killed the state income tax twice".

 Senate campaign

 On December 4, 2008, Republican U.S. Senator Kay Bailey Hutchison announced the creation of an exploratory committee for the Texas governor's race in 2010.
 Had she won the governorship, Hutchison would have been required to vacate her Senate seat by January 2011.
 If she were to stay in the Senate and not run for governor, she would have been up for re-election to the Senate in 2012.
 On December 8, 2008, Sharp became the first Democrat to announce his intention to run for this Senate seat, regardless of Hutchison's decision.
 Unlike several other candidates for the office, Sharp did not create an exploratory committee but immediately began raising funds and campaigning in 2009.
+During his campaign for the Senate, he criticized the governor, Rick Perry, for his comments about secession.
+He said in a statement, "During World War II my father was shot in defense of the greatest country on Earth, and I proudly wore the uniform of a United States Army reserve officer.
+So I'm offended when it becomes acceptable for anybody to talk about Texas leaving the Union.
+I'm running for the United States Senate because we need mainstream, common-sense leadership to clean up the mess in Washington, D.C., not a bunch of radical, anti-American rhetoric."